Quick Links: Most Current Information

 - Menomonee Valley businesses, including Potawatomi Casino

 The study began in 2012 and was placed on hold in 2017.
-A supplemental Environmental Impact Statement is currently underway.
+As of fall 2022, a Supplemental Draft Environmental Impact Statement is now complete.

 Past (anything prior to today):

 - June 2022 - Two Public Involvement Meetings

 - December 2021 - Two Public Involvement Meetings

 - June 2021 - Federal Highway Administration issued Notice of Intent in Federal Register

 - February 2016 - Final Environmental Impact Statement available for public review

 - December 3 and 4, 2014 - Public hearings on DEIS